Aaryan-Ajith-Dev/Just-Another-API/README.md

 ## Overview

-This project is a RESTful API built with Node.js and Mongoose, demonstrating various skills that I have learnt.
+This project is a RESTful API built with Node.js and Mongoose, demonstrating various skills that I had learnt and am currently learning.
 The API provides authentication, validation, error handling, and more.

 ## Table of Contents